-US withdrawing forces from Syria?
-Hold the cheers
+US Withdrawing Forces from Syria?
+Hold the Cheers

 The prospect of turning a page in Syria for peace and stability by ending Washington’s involvement flies in the face of its imperial agenda for colonizing planet earth, controlling its resources, and exploiting its people.

 It’s unclear what will follow Trump’s Wednesday announcement.
-It’s very clear that Washington’s rage for global dominance remains unchanged.
+It’s very clear that Washington’s rage for regional and global dominance remains unchanged.

 Leave a Reply